 Both this company and the Great Horseless Carriage Co were effectivly controlled by Harry Lawson and the latter held a licence from the former.
 In 1897 a court case was brought to stop Lawson transferring funds of £50,000 from one to the other.
 The case failed.

-The Daimler Motor Co and the assets of the Daimler Motor Syndicate to E. T. Hooley, M. D. Rucker and Harry Lawson for £35,000 and the British Motor Syndicate was formed.
+The Daimler Motor Co and the assets of the Daimler Motor Syndicate were sold to to E. T. Hooley, M. D. Rucker and Harry Lawson for £35,000 and the British Motor Syndicate was formed.

 1896 Prospectus.
 Directors are: Harry Lawson, Prince Ranjitsinhji, Herbert H. Mulliner, Thomas Humber, Thomas Robinson and Lord Norrys.